tatsu-lab/alpaca_eval/README.md

 <img src="figures/plot_paired_ttest_nsamples.png" alt="Number of samples needed to distingusih pairs in the Claude leaderboard" width="500"/>
 </p>

-This shows that many pairs can already be distinguished with as few as 50 examples, but going up to 450 allows to distinguish many other models.
-This suggests that we could likely decrease the evaluation set size by a factor of nearly 2 in case 800 annotations are too expensive.
+We see that most models can already be distinguished with 50 samples, and that 150 samples allows distinguishing the majority of pairs (74 out of 78).
+This suggests that we could likely decrease the evaluation set size by a factor of 4 in case 800 annotations are too expensive.

 The second question is what data to use.
 Again we can try to answer this question from a statistical power perspective: what data allows to best distinguish between models.
 Let's consider this for all the datasets that are part of AlpacaEval, but let us control for the size of the evaluation sets as we only care about the quality of the data.
-The following plot shows the p-values from the relative t-tests of each pairs of models on 80 examples of each datasets.
+The following plot shows the p-values from the relative t-tests of each pairs of models on 80 examples of each subset of AlpacaEval.

 ![plot_paired_ttests_per_dataset.png](figures%2Fplot_paired_ttests_per_dataset.png)